 - For option 2, bin width should be a factor of min size and max size.
-For options 2 and 3, the population length bins must not be wider than the length data bins, but the boundaries of the bins do not have to align.
-The transition matrix between population and data length bins is output to echoinput.sso. - The mean size at settlement (virtual recruitment age) is set equal to the min size of the first population length bin. - When using more, finer population length bins, SS will create smoother length selectivity curves and smoother length distributions in the age-length key, but run slower (more calculations to do). - The mean weight-at-length, maturity-at-length and size-selectivity are based on the mid-length of the population bins.
+For options 2 and 3, the data length bins must not be wider than the population length bins and the boundaries of the bins do not have to align.
+The transition matrix between population and data length bins is output to echoinput.sso. - The mean size at settlement (virtual recruitment age) is set equal to the min size of the first population length bin. - When using more, finer population length bins, SS will create smoother length selectivity curves and smoother length distributions in the age-length key, but run more slowly (more calculations to do). - The mean weight-at-length, maturity-at-length and size-selectivity are based on the mid-length of the population bins.
 So these quantities will be rougher approximations if broad bins are defined. - Provide a wide enough range of population size bins so that the mean body weight-at-age will be calculated correctly for the youngest and oldest fish.
 If the growth curve extends beyond the largest size bin, then these fish will be assigned a length equal to the mid-bin size for the purpose of calculating their body weight.

 - While exploring the performance of models with finer bin structure, a potentially pathological situation has been identified.
 When the bin structure is coarse (note that some applications have used 10 cm bin widths for the largest fish), it is possible for a selectivity slope parameter or a retention parameter to become so steep that all of the action occurs within the range of a single size bin.
 In this case, the model will see zero gradient of the log likelihood with respect to that parameter and convergence will be hampered. - A value read near the end of the starter.ss file defines the degree of tail compression used for the age-length key, called ALK tolerance.
 If this is set to 0.0, then no compression is used and all cells of the age-length key are processed, even though they may contain trivial (e.g., 1 e-13) fraction of the fish at a given age.
 With tail compression of, say 0.0001, SS will at the beginning of each phase calculate the min and max length bin to process for each age of each morphs ALK and compress accordingly.
 Depending on how many extra bins are outside this range, you may see speed increases near 10-20%.
 Large values of ALK tolerance, say 0.1, will create a sharp end to each distribution and likely will impede convergence.
+It is recommended to start with a value of 0 and if model speed is an issue, explore values greater than 0 and evaluate the trade-off between model estimates and run time.
 The user is encouraged to explore this feature.